2008 US Open (tennis): Day 9

 On Day 9, two of the top three seeds, and the two finalists from the previous year, Roger Federer and Novak Djokovic, were severely tested.
 Federer, aiming for his fifth consecutive Open title, was playing twenty-sixth seed Igor Andreev in one of the scheduled night matches on the Arthur Ashe Stadium; he was victorious in five sets, 6–7(5), 7–6(5), 6–3, 3–6, 6–3.
 Federer struggled to break Andreev's serve in the opening two sets, whereas Andreev broke Federer in the first game of the first, and had seven break points in the early games of the second (Andreev had a low success rate overall, only taking advantage of two out of fifteen break points in the whole match).
 In the final set Andreev, at 4–2 down, had five further break point opportunities, but failed to convert any as Federer served out the match.
 Djokovic was also pushed to five sets, defeating fifteenth seed Tommy Robredo 4–6, 6–2, 6–3, 5–7, 6–3 in nearly four hours.
 Robredo broke Djokovic's serve at 4–4 the first set, before Djokovic won sets two and three with some ease.
-However, after having broken serve in the fourth, Robredo levelled the match at 3–3, prompting the number three seed to smash his racket, and be the subject of booing from sections of the crowd.
+However, after having broken serve in the fourth, Robredo leveled the match at 3–3, prompting the number three seed to smash his racket, and be the subject of booing from sections of the crowd.
 Djokovic failed to convert break points at 5–5, allowing Robredo to forge a break of his own and take it to a fifth set.
 Djokovic was able to close out the match after breaking at 2–2 in the final set.
 Djokovic was beset by problems related to both a hip injury (for which he required two time-outs) and exhaustion, having been unable to sleep until 4.30 am (UTC−5) on Day 8 after his match with Marin Čilić.
 Robredo responded by saying, "I think that if you're not fit enough, then don't play."
 Djokovic set up a tie with sixth seed Andy Roddick, who easily beat eleventh seed and Olympic silver medalist Fernando González 6–2, 6–4, 6–1; 2003 champion Roddick acknowledged that he would have to complete an upset to defeat Djokovic, despite Djokovic's admission that whomever he faced in the next round would be a fitter opponent.
 Gilles Müller continued his unexpected run, as he defeated fifth seed Nikolay Davydenko in a demanding match that finished 6–4, 4–6, 6–3, 7–6(10).
 Müller, who served twenty aces, became the lowest-ranked player, at world number 130, to reach the quarterfinals of the Open since Nicolas Escudé (rank 136) in 1999, and the lowest-ranked at a Grand Slam tournament since Alexander Popp (rank 198) at Wimbledon 2003.
 He was also the first Luxembourgian to reach the quarterfinal stage of a Grand Slam.